milesdesiran/godot-rs-template/README.md

 # How

-Clone it, open the `project.godot` file in any Godot version 4.1+.

-`template.sh` takes 1 argument, which is the name of your project.
+Clone it, then run `template.sh`. `template.sh` takes 1 argument, which is the name of your project.
 So `./template.sh DodgeTheCreeps`.

+Next, open the `project.godot` file in any Godot version 4.1+.

 `build-web.sh` does what it sounds like.
 It will grab and install emscripten and the nightly toolchain for you too.
+If you don't care about web, you can ignore this script.

 # Why